My sweet readers, I have yet another confession to make. I hope you won’t judge me too harshly for it…

 - Add the remaining ingredients and stir to combine.

 - Let the mixture simmer for about an hour, or until it becomes syrupy and reduces by half.
-Don’t turn up the heat, low heat is key to making the perfect glaze without burning the sugar.
+Don’t turn up the heat if you can avoid it, low heat is key to making the perfect glaze without burning the sugar.
+However, if you are finding that your glaze just won’t reduce, even with extra time, perhaps your simmer is just slightly too low.
+Turn it up so that the liquid is just below a boil and stir often until you wind up with the correct consistency.

 - Divide the ground sirloin into 6 equal-sized portions.
 They should be about the size of a tennis ball.